 In this video, Bill Henry, managing partner of Robinson & Henry, P.C, discusses dealing with the IRS.

 Remember, it is never too late to deal with your IRS problems.
-We offer a free 30 minute consultation to discuss your options.
+We offer a free 30 minute case assessment to discuss your options.

 Income tax problems come in a variety of forms but the most common issues are addressed below.